aml-byu/academic-kickstart/content/authors/orionweller/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- Undergraduates
 ---

-Brandon is ...
+Orion is ...